NanKillBro/glassy-music-nankill/README.md

 > ### 🛑 Before you use or contribute:
 >
 > **Built for me, not for everyone:**
-This fork is heavily "opinionated" and built strictly to satisfy my personal visual preferences.
-I have intentionally stripped out several customization features to force a specific, out-of-the-box experience.
-My goal is for you to experience the exact visual aesthetic I intended without needing to configure a single thing.
-If you don't like the hardcoded layout or the specific styling, you are highly encouraged to fork the repo and DIY, as this project is open-source!
+> This fork is heavily "opinionated" and built strictly to satisfy my personal
+> visual preferences.
+I have intentionally stripped out several customization
+> features to force a specific, out-of-the-box experience.
+My goal is for you
+> to experience the exact visual aesthetic I intended without needing to
+> configure a single thing.
+If you don't like the hardcoded layout or the
+> specific styling, you are highly encouraged to fork the repo and DIY, as
+> this project is open-source!
 >
+> If you want to tweak the UI, feel free to open a PR!
+Just make sure to
+> include some screenshots or a quick video demo so I can see how it looks.
+> I'll review it, and if it matches the vibe I'm going for, I'd love to merge
+> it.
+If it doesn't quite fit, I'll share my thoughts so we can polish it
+> together, but please don't be discouraged if it doesn't end up making it in.
+>
 > **Heavy "Vibe Coding" & AI Assistance:**
-This project relies heavily on "vibe coding".
-As a result, the underlying codebase might be unoptimized, and some features may have bugs or break randomly.
-I spent a lot of time tweaking the AI output to make it work, but the code architecture might not be perfect.
-Pull Requests to fix bugs, optimize the code, or enhance features are incredibly welcome!
-Please be kind and constructive with your feedback or criticism.
+> This project relies heavily on "vibe coding".
+As a result, the underlying
+> codebase might be unoptimized, and some features may have bugs or break
+> randomly.
+I spent a lot of time tweaking the AI output to make it work, but
+> the code architecture might not be perfect.
+Pull Requests to fix bugs,
+> optimize the code, or enhance features are incredibly welcome!
+Please be
+> kind and constructive with your feedback or criticism.

 ## Content